BishoyAbdelmalik/layer-8-automation-with-python-presentation/README.md

 # layer-8 Automation with python presentation
+Demo code for  layer-8 Automation with python presentation

 To install required python modules clone the repo then run the code below
 ```shell